 In this article, we have covered the important aspects when it comes to overseas sellers on Amazon Japan.
 We are not tax agents or legal advisers;

 The conclusion is:

-- If you self-fulfill you don’t pay taxes (if the product sale is over 10,000 Yen the customer pays taxes)
+- If you self-fulfil from outside of Japan you don’t pay taxes if the product value is under ¥10,000

 References & Useful Links